Euro penalty pain for Derry as Tobol win shootout

 Will Patching quickly levelled the score on aggregate when his spot kick sent stopper Ivan Konovalov the wrong way in the 15th minute.

-However, after a goalless extra time the game went to penalties with Kireenko finding the back of the net after Brian Maher's spot kick was saved.
+However, after a goalless extra time the game went to penalties.
 Both teams failed to score their fifth penalty after Ben Doherty's effort was saved before Jovan Ilic's spot kick struck the crossbar.

 Derry started the game with intent and could have opened the scoring in the first two minutes when Paul McMullan's looping pass fell to Jamie McGonigle at the back post, but his header was just over the bar.